Public Awareness and Developmental Monitoring

 Elements of an Effective Public Awareness Program

-An effective public awareness program should provide ongoing activities throughout the state and involve the major organizations that have a direct interest in young children (e.g., public and private agencies at the state, regional, and local levels; parent groups; medical staff; and advocates).
 Public awareness should be broad enough to reach the general public, including persons with disabilities, using a variety of methods.
-Examples of methods to inform the general public include posters, pamphlets, displays, billboards, toll free-numbers, Web sites, videos, TV, radio, newspaper releases, and advertisements.
+Examples of methods to inform the general public include posters, pamphlets, displays, billboards, toll free-numbers, websites, videos, TV, radio, newspaper releases, and advertisements.

 Part C Requirements

-As a component of a comprehensive child find system, to identify, locate, and evaluate infants and toddlers with disabilities as early as possible, the state Part C program is required to develop a public awareness program.
+The state Part C program is required to develop a comprehensive child find system (34 CFR §303.115) to identify, locate, and evaluate infants and toddlers with disabilities as early as possible, the state lead agency is required to develop a public awareness program (34 CFR §303.301).
 The purpose is to ensure there are ongoing efforts to keep the public informed about early intervention.
-Key audiences for the information are primary referral sources, which include families, hospitals, physicians, and child care programs.
-Information to be disseminated includes the scope and purpose of the early intervention system; how to make a referral; how to gain access to a comprehensive, multidisciplinary evaluation and assessment, and early intervention services; and the central directory.
+Key audiences for the information are primary referral sources (34 CFR §303.303), which include families, hospitals, physicians, and child care programs.

-Part B Requirements
+Part B, Section 619 Requirements

-The state Part B program uses the term child find to refer to the process of identifying, locating, and evaluating children in need of special education and related services.
-While Part B does not outline specific requirements for public awareness, public awareness efforts are important to ensure that all children with disabilities residing in the State who are in need of special education and related services (e.g., children with disabilities who are homeless or are wards of the State, children with disabilities attending private schools, and highly mobile children which includes migrant children) are identified, located, and evaluated.
-Therefore, states may include public awareness in their child find policies and procedures.
+Public awareness efforts are important to ensure that all children with disabilities residing in the state who are in need of special education and related services (for example, children with disabilities who are homeless or are wards of the state, children with disabilities attending private schools, or migrant children) are identified, located, and evaluated.

 National Resources